ioChem-BD/documentation-faqs/admin/update-current-distribution.md

 ```

 The update process will start downloading pending patches and applying them one by one until it reaches the latest.
-In case you get an error updating the platform, please copy the output text from the update tool and send it to contact@iochem-bd.org, we will contact you as soon as possible to aid you in this process.sdkgf
+In case you get an error updating the platform, please copy the output text from the update tool and send it to contact@iochem-bd.org, we will contact you as soon as possible to aid you in solving the possible errors in this process.

 ###4.
 Start the server###
-Start the server again to apply latest updates:
+If the update process ended successfully, the patch program will start the server automatically to apply latest updates.

+Otherwise, start it manually with the following commands:
 ```bash
 iochembd$   cd *IOCHEMBD_HOME*/apache-tomcat-7.0.37/bin
 iochembd$   ./startup.sh